|Oracle® Database Administrator's Guide

 The in-doubt transaction has locks on critical data or undo segments.

-The cause of the system, network, or software failure cannot be repaired quickly.
+The cause of the machine, network, or software failure cannot be repaired quickly.

 Resolution of in-doubt transactions can be complicated.
 The procedure requires that you do the following: